-- 3.22.
-The conclusion of this report was that research work recognised there are some regions in the UK and countries/cities on the continent that have implemented, or are in the process of implementing, measures in order to attempt to control short-term holiday accommodation.
-The control methods vary and often depend on contextual factors in terms of the impact of holiday accommodation on the local area and beyond.
-The research shows without any doubt that high rates of holiday accommodation have a detrimental impact on communities economically, socially and culturally. - 3.23.
+- 4.21.
 Over 1 in 10 residential units in Gwynedd are holiday accommodation with 8% being second homes.
-Self-catering holiday units are not subject to the Council Tax regime as they have transferred to the non-domestic rating list, and more attention is given to these properties in Part 8 of this report. - 3.24.
-As the Holiday Homes Research notes, since the introduction of a council tax premium on second homes in 2018 and the introduction of the rates relief scheme for eligible self-catering holiday accommodation units paying the non-domestic rates, the number of second homes has gradually decreased with the number of properties paying non-domestic rates gradually increasing. - 3.25.
+Self-catering holiday units are not subject to the Council Tax regime as they have transferred to the non-domestic rating list, and more attention is given to these properties in Part 8 of this report. - 4.22.
+As the Holiday Homes Research notes, since the introduction of a council tax premium on second homes in 2018 and the introduction of the rates relief scheme for eligible self-catering holiday accommodation units paying the non-domestic rates, the number of second homes has gradually decreased with the number of properties paying non-domestic rates gradually increasing. - 4.23.
 However, legislative changes that will take effect in April 2023 are expected to likely slow this transition.
 More details on this can be found in Part 6 below.